fredrikekre/Literate.jl/docs/src/outputformats.md

 The (default) notebook output of the source snippet can be seen here:
 [notebook.ipynb](generated/notebook.ipynb).

-We note that lines starting with `#'` is put in markdown cells, and the code lines have been put in code cells.
+We note that lines starting with `# ` are placed in markdown cells, and the code lines have been placed in code cells.
 By default the notebook is also executed and output cells populated.
 The current working directory is set to the specified output directory the notebook is executed.
 Some of the output rendering can be controlled with keyword